 Now let’s look at that same flat staircase area after running the signal strength heat map to see what the simulated Wi-Fi signal strength is:

 Expected Signal Strength for the staircase area is mostly around -65 dBm – pretty decent.

 So in this case, when the designer looks at the predicted performance of the network they could conclude that the network meets network performance expectations and the design is complete.
 And when the customer reviews the design with the prediction, they will see performance should meet their set KPI’s and sign off on the design.

-But let's take a look at what happens when this same subway station and staircase area is modeled accurate to real life with an incline surface.
+But let’s take a look at what happens when this same subway station and staircase area is modeled accurately to real life with an incline surface.

 As can see in the below heat map, when you accurately model the staircase with an incline surface, a real difference in network performance prediction results.
 In fact, a difference of about 35 dBm.

-Expected Signal Strength for the inclined staircase area is mostly around -100 dBm (pretty bad).
+Expected Signal Strength for the incline staircase area is mostly around -100 dBm (pretty bad).

 How does not using incline surfaces put you at risk?